csabapalfi/css-link-in-body/README.md

-# The future of CSS loading
+# Demo: non-render-blocking CSS link in body

 CSS links (`<link rel="stylesheet" ...>`) in `<body>` should not block rendering of any markup above them.